Gaurav075/SQL_MUSIC_STORE_ANALYSIS/README.md

 # SQL_Project_Music_Store_Analysis
 SQL project to analyze online music store data

-This project is for beginners and will teach you how to analyze the music playlist database.
-You can examine the dataset with SQL and help the store understand its business growth by answering simple questions.

-> Complete project explained on YouTube: https://www.youtube.com/watch?v=VFIuIjswMKM
+In this project, I analyzed a music playlist database using SQL.
+The goal was to derive insights that could help a music store understand its business growth.
+By writing and executing simple SQL queries, I explored various aspects of the dataset such as top-selling tracks, popular genres, customer behavior, and revenue patterns.

 ## Database and Tools
 * Postgre SQL